Neha Seth — Updated On August 1st, 2022

 String Similarity

-The search engine is able to autocorrect the spellings by checking the similarity between the strings.
-The way to check the similarity between any data point or groups is by calculating the distance between those data points.
-In textual data as well, we check the similarity between the strings by calculating the distance between one text to another text.
+But what exactly is string similarity?
+In essence, it’s a measure of how alike two strings are, quantifying their resemblance despite variations in spelling, grammar, or structure.
+The way to check the similarity between any data point or group is by calculating the distance between those data points.
+In textual data, we also check the similarity between the strings by calculating the distance between text and text.

 Hamming Distance

-Hamming Distance, named after the American mathematician, is the simplest algorithm for calculating string similarity.
+Hamming Distance, named after the American mathematician, is the most straightforward algorithm for calculating string matching.
 It checks the similarity by comparing the changes in the number of positions between the two strings.
-The method compares each and every letter of one string with the corresponding letter of the other string.
+The method compares every letter of one string with the corresponding letter of the other string.

 String similarity hamming distance

-• The next two letters ‘I’ are the same, hence the number of positions at which two strings are different is 0.
+• The next two letters, ‘I,’ are the same.
+Hence, the number of positions at which two strings differ is 0.

-• Now, the next two letters M and N are again different so the number of positions of two strings being different is 1, and
+• Now, the following two letters, M and N, are again different, so the number of positions of two strings being different is 1, and

-This way the Hamming distance is 2 = 1 + 0 + 1 + 0.
+This way, the Hamming distance is 2 = 1 + 0 + 1 + 0.
 It is the total number of positions different between two strings at each character’s place.
-In short, the number of unequal characters is equal to the Hamming distance.
+In short, the number of unequal characters equals the Hamming distance.

 Normalized Hamming Distance = Hamming Distance/ length of the string

 Normalized Hamming distance gives the percentage to which the two strings are dissimilar.
-The normalized Hamming distance for the above TIME and MINE example is: 2/4 = 0.50, hence 50% of these two characters are not similar.
-A lower value of Normalized Hamming distance means the two strings are more similar.
+The normalized Hamming distance for the above TIME and my example is 2/4 = 0.50; hence, 50% of these two characters are not similar.
+A lower value of Normalized Hamming distance means the two strings are more comparable.

-In Python, we can implement using the Scipy library, which has the direct Hamming distance function.
+We can use the Scipy library in Python, which has the direct Hamming distance function.
 The codes are available in my GitHub Repository.

 Python Code:

-As we have seen above, this metric can only be used when the strings are of the same length.
-Hence, we need a more robust algorithm that can be used for words or strings having different lengths and therefore, will move to the next method: Levenshtein Distance.
+As seen above, this metric can only be used when the strings are the same length.
+Hence, we need a more robust algorithm that can be used for words or strings with different lengths, and therefore, we will move to the following method: Levenshtein Distance.

 Levenshtein Distance

 Levenshtein distance is the most frequently used algorithm.
-It was founded by the Russian scientist, Vladimir Levenshtein to calculate the similarities between two strings.
-This is also known as the Edit distance-based algorithm as it computes the number of edits required to transform one string to another.
+It was founded by the Russian scientist Vladimir Levenshtein to calculate the similarities between two strings.
+This is also known as the Edit distance-based algorithm, which computes the number of edits required to transform one string to another.
 The edits count the following as an operation:

 • Insertion of a character